-While the contribution of Mod 2 may be determined independently, Mod 3 requires both 1 and 2, we estimate the influence of Mod 3 via deduction.
-We may also make use of equation (8) to evaluate whether Mod 3 results in a better match between the TTLS regression coefficients and the AVHRR spatial eigenvectors (Fig. 8).
+While the contribution of Mod 2 may be determined independently, Mod 3 requires both 1 and 2.
+We therefore estimate the influence of Mod 3 via deduction.
+For a qualitative examination, we may make use of equation (8) to evaluate whether Mod 3 results in a better match between the TTLS regression coefficients and the AVHRR spatial eigenvectors (Fig. 8).
 There is a noticeable improvement as compared to Fig. 2.
 The rms error estimates between the normalized spatial weights for this method are 0.91, 0.56, and 0.44 for PCs 1-3, respectively, as compared to 0.93, 0.98, and 1.13 for S09.
-As expected, our method greatly reduces the percentage of stations used in the opposite orientation.
+As expected, the E-W method greatly reduces the percentage of stations used in the opposite orientation.
 When this does occur, it is with lower-weight stations than in the S09 method, which lessens the error in the reconstruction.